miroshar-success/js-study-notes/react/react-router/readme.md

         1. component
         2. children
         3. render
-    tips:
-        The recommended method of rendering something with a <Route> is to use children elements.

     Route props:
         All three render methods will be passed the same three route props: